The Bankrate promise

 Home inspections are a key part of the homebuying process.
-You’ll need to find a qualified professional to inspect the interior and exterior of the property in detail to determine if there are serious structural issues, hazards or worn-out systems.
-Although in the current hot real estate market more buyers are skipping inspections, they do so at their own peril.
+As the buyer, you’ll want to have a qualified professional inspect the interior and exterior of the property in detail to determine if there are serious structural issues, hazards or worn-out systems.

 Home inspection checklist

 It’s crucial to know what your home inspector is looking for so that you can understand the home inspection report and decide what issues, if any, to address.
 The results of a home inspection can help you decide whether to ask the seller to cover the cost of repairs.

 While a professional home inspection checklist can vary, inspectors are focused on a home’s physical components and systems — both inside and out.
 Knowing what your inspection does (and doesn’t) cover can help guide your next steps.
 Here are many of the items your inspector will look at:

 Garages and/or carports

 Roof (including chimneys and other roof penetrations like skylights)

 Downspouts and gutters